Fantajim/AI_assignment/README.md

 # AI_assignment

-Complete Project is in the Jupyter notebook and colab
+Complete Project with Google colab link is in the Jupyter notebook.

 Rest of the files is gui prototyping that wasn't finished due to time constraints